 Has the information been placed in a visible location?
 Actions taken to comply: If such information is available, are staff members aware that they have this information?
 Actions taken to comply: Are announcements and virtual attendee dialogue audible?
 Actions taken to comply: Are any announcements, such as security awareness announcements, able to be made in languages other than English?
 Actions taken to comply: Does the station display information or instructions using pictographs?
 Actions taken to comply: Are "I Speak" cards taken to community meetings?
-Actions taken to comply:

-Are translated versions of any written materials available on request?
+Actions taken to comply: Are translated versions of any written materials available on request?
+ALE translated versions of any written materials available on request:

-Actions taken to comply:

-ide oral as well as written comments?

-Actions taken to comply:

-Do meeting notices, press releas services statement? ses, and public service announcements include the translation

-Actions taken to comply:

-Does the agency website have a link to requesting translation service request on its home

-page?

-Actions taken to comply:

-Does the agency have the most of current LEP data available reflected in the process plan?

-Actions taken to comply:

-Is the current plan still effective f for the current LED data?

-Actions taken to comply: of the current LLF data:

-Title VI Coordinator: Date of Review:
+Actions taken to comply: Can members of the public provide or al as well as written comments?
+Actions taken to comply: Do meeting notices, press releases, an services statement? d public service announcements include the translation Actions taken to comply: page? requesting translation service request on its home Actions taken to comply: Does the agency have the most curren Actions taken to comply: nt LEP data available reflected in the process plan? ls the current plan still effective for the e current LEP data?
+Actions taken to comply: Title VI Coordinator: e VI Coordinator: Date of Review: